JamesTheGiblet/Whisper/README.md

 - **Security**: [Report vulnerabilities](mailto:security@whisper-secrets.com)

 ---

 > **Whisper keeps your secrets silent — so you can code with peace of mind.** 🔐

 ---

 *Whisper is in active development.
-Features and configuration options may evolve based on community feedback and security research.*
+Features and configuration options may evolve based on community feedback and security research.* Please refer to the [official documentation](https://docs.whisper-secrets.com) for the latest updates.# Whisper